pupil-labs/pupil-docs/src/invisible/explanation/enrichments.md

 This enrichment automatically maps gaze data onto faces so that you can determine when a subject has been looking at them.

-Additionally, this enrichment also calculates the location of the most important facial landmarks in the image for each face: left eye, right eye, nose, left mouth corner and right mout corner.
+Additionally, this enrichment also calculates the location of the most important facial landmarks in the image for each face: left eye, right eye, nose, left mouth corner, and right mouth corner.

 ## Gaze Overlay